 Naturopathic medicine, with its holistic, patient-centric philosophy, has helped countless couples resolve their fertility challenges and conceive easily and safely.

-“As a naturopathic physician myself, I was fortunate to experience the extraordinary power of naturopathy in supporting fertility when I conceived a child at the age of forty-three!
-It felt like a miracle but really it was a true reminder of what our bodies are capable of with the right support,” says Dr. Sarv Varta Khalsa (shown at right) of the Living Wellness Medical Center.
+“As a naturopathic physician myself, I was fortunate to experience the extraordinary power of naturopathy in supporting fertility when I conceived a child at the age of 43!
+It felt like a miracle but really it was a true reminder of what our bodies are capable of with the right support,” says Dr. Sarv Varta Khalsa (pictured to the right).

 The key to the naturopathic approach is uncovering what is preventing a couple from conceiving and addressing the underlying causes of infertility.

 “Naturopathic medicine is the only comprehensive approach to improve fertility for men and women from the ground up.
-Rather than work to override or overcome poor fertility through treatments like IVF, naturopathic medicine looks to improve fertility when possible so that those interventions can be avoided all together,” says Dr. Jaclyn Chasse, the VP of Scientific and Regulatory Affairs at Emerson Ecologics and past-president of the American Association of Naturopathic Physicians.
+Rather than work to override or overcome poor fertility through treatments like IVF, naturopathic medicine looks to improve fertility when possible so that those interventions can be avoided all together,” says Dr. Jaclyn Chasse, past president of the American Association of Naturopathic Physicians.

 “As a naturopathic doctor, I look at the whole person; family history, medical history, environmental exposures, physical activity level, diet, sleep patterns, significant stressors—and how these factors may negatively impact the ability to get pregnant.
 Problems can manifest as hormonal imbalances (irregular periods, luteal phase defects, impaired ovulation, polycystic ovarian syndrome), decreased sperm production or quality, obesity, or metabolic syndrome.
 The modalities that we are trained to utilize as naturopathic doctors, combined with our emphasis on an individualized, patient-centered approach, give us a wide range of tools to use.
 This includes nutrition and lifestyle counseling, herbal medicine, physical medicine, and use of specific nutrient supplementation.”Jamine Blesoff, ND